7 Steps to Developing a Strategically Sound Small Business Website

 • Use the words “you” and “yours” a lot.

-1. Make an Impact with Branding and Page Design
+5. Make an Impact with Branding and Page Design

 Branding is more than just a logo.
 Unfortunately, most small businesses often don’t take branding seriously enough.

-Don’t shy away from content (remember, it’s why people come to your site…) Instead, learn to break it up and avoid the dreaded “wall of text” with images, graphics, bullet points, subheads, etc.
+Don’t shy away from content (remember, it’s why people come to your site…).
+Instead, learn to break it up and avoid the dreaded “wall of text” with images, graphics, bullet points, subheads, etc.

-1. Lead with a Strong Home Page
+6. Lead with a Strong Home Page

 To do that, I believe there are three main questions your home page must address.
-These questions lurk in back of site visitors’ minds as they scan your site:
+These questions lurk in the back of site visitors’ minds as they scan your site:

 1. Who are you, and what do you do?

-2. Why should I trust you/do business with you (i.e. why are you better or different?)
+2. Why should I trust you/do business with you (i.e., why are you better or different?)

 3. Where can I go on your site to get more information that interests me?

-1. Execute on Your Conversion Strategy
+7. Execute Your Conversion Strategy

 Make sure the information needed to support conversion is readily apparent.
 And, of course, provide the form or link that makes it easy for site visitors to take that action.